Updated on 11 April 2023

-Southbank Centre as a charity and how we respect our donors
+The Southbank Centre as a charity and how we respect our donors

-Southbank Centre relies on charitable support to maintain our world-class programme and to make this available to everyone.
+The Southbank Centre relies on charitable support to maintain our world-class programme and to make this available to everyone.

-You can opt in to receive information about supporting Southbank Centre by logging in to our website and updating your preferences in the “My Account” section, or by telling our Ticket Office team or one of the Development Team over the phone or in person.
+You can opt in to receive information about supporting the Southbank Centre by logging in to our website and updating your preferences in the 'My Account' section, or by telling our Ticket Office team or one of the Development Team over the phone or in person.
 We will tell you about our current campaigns that we think are most relevant to you, ways that you can make a real difference to our education programmes, and invitations to events where you and your family can get closer to our artistic programme by joining one of our Supporters Circles or Patrons Groups.

 Our donors tell us that tailored and relevant communication is a priority for them and we constantly review this and listen to you to make sure we are getting this right.